Layer after layer after layer – no, we are not talking about cake but something equally exciting: shag haircuts!

 34. Modern Shag

 When you’re working and have a busy schedule, styling your hair becomes more of a task than a hobby.
 Consider getting this modern straight shag cut.
 This shag haircut will look great on you especially if you have thick hair.

-Yellow is a warm-toned color.
-A bright yellow such as this hair shade will suit fair women with a warm undertone.
+This shade of blonde is a warm-toned color.
+This hair shade will suit fair women with a warm undertone.
 The thin front bangs accentuate the volume of the rest of the hair.

-This messy hairstyle and color combo looks wild.
-Lilac hair with gray and blonde highlights makes for a gorgeous cool-toned hair look.
+This messy hairstyle and mushroom blonde color combo looks wild.
+Light brown hair with gray and blonde highlights makes for a gorgeous cool-toned hair look.
 It’s the messiness of the hair that makes this shag cut look chic and young.

 Back in the day, the shag cut was all about sharp ends and accentuated layers.
 Now, it’s more about style.
 In this shag cut, the layers are concentrated at the top and cut soft.
 This is the perfect haircut for anyone with thin hair.

 Here’s a modern twist to the mullet.
 The mullet was known for being wavy.
 Styling it straight made it perfect for women.
 You can see the crisp layers clearly this way.
 The mullet also used to be short at the front and long at the back.
 In this modern mullet, the hair is slightly longer at the sides than at the back.
 The parted bangs add some great dimension to the face and help in framing it.

 This thick shag is all about layers and bangs.
 These softly cut layers are great for accentuating your jawline.
 The messy, uneven bangs work to make you look younger.

 40. Sideburns Shag

 Sideburns were never my thing because I have always associated Elvis Presley with them.
 But, I have to admit, these sideburns take this shag cut to a whole new level.
 They add a nice elvish touch to this look!